top of page

 • LinkedIn

-I am a postdoctoral associate in the Department of Epidemiology at the Boston University School of Public Health and an incoming tenure-track Assistant Professor in Community Health Sciences at the UCLA Fielding School of Public Health.
-I completed my doctorate in Social and Behavioral Sciences from Harvard University and MS in Social Policy from the the University of Pennsylvania .
+I am a postdoctoral associate in the Department of Epidemiology at the Boston University School of Public Health and an incoming tenure-track Assistant Professor in the Department of Community Health Sciences at the UCLA Fielding School of Public Health, beginning in Fall 2026.

 I study how social and policy contexts shape age-related health outcomes, with a focus on cognitive aging and dementia.
-My interest in this area is rooted in understanding how structural and life course factors drive health disparities later in life.
-My research combines social epidemiology with advanced quantitative methods to examine how social disadvantage, including financial strain, discrimination, and social isolation, affects cognitive health.
+Specifically, my research combines social epidemiology with advanced quantitative methods to examine how social disadvantage, including financial strain, discrimination, and social isolation, affects cognitive health.
 I use large longitudinal datasets, causal inference approaches, and cross-national comparisons to identify drivers of disparities and inform policy solutions.

-Current projects include (1) K99/R00-funded research evaluating the impact of social policies on dementia risk and disparities, (2) Alzheimer’s Association-funded work on how social isolation shapes dementia risk before and after the pandemic, and (3) F99/K00-funded research investigating how social networks and sleep disturbances contribute to cognitive aging.
+Current projects include (1) K99/R00-funded research evaluating the impact of social policies on dementia risk and disparities, (2) Alzheimer’s Association-funded work on how social isolation shapes dementia risk before and after the pandemic, (3) P01 Triangulation of Innovative Methods to End Alzheimer’s Disease (Co-I); and (4) F99/K00-funded research investigating how social networks and sleep disturbances contribute to cognitive aging.

 Here is a quick link to my Google Scholar profile.